-Your Directors submit their report for the year ended 30 June 2005.
 The names and details of the company's directors in office during the financial year and until the date of this report are as follows.
 Directors were all in office for this entire period.

+Names, qualifications, experience and special responsibilities.
-Melvyn Keith Ward A.O.
-CHAIRMAN

-B.E.(Hons), M.Eng.Sc., F.I.E(Aust), F.T.S., F.A.I.M., I.V.A.

-Mel Ward joined Pro Medicus Limited as a Director on 4 April, 2000.
+Melvyn Keith Ward AO B.E.(Hons), M.Eng.Sc., F.I.E(Aust), F.T.S., F.A.I.M., I.V.A.
+(Chairman) Mel Ward joined Pro Medicus Limited as a Director on 4 April, 2000.
 He is a director of a number of companies including Coca-Cola Amatil Ltd, Insurance Manufacturers of Australia Pty Ltd, Macquarie Communications Infrastructure Group, Western Australian Newspapers Holdings Limited and Transfield Services Limited.
 He was also a director of AXA Asia Pacific Holdings until his retirement in April 2003.
 After a long career in the communications sector, he retired as Managing Director of Telecom Australia (Telstra) in 1992.

-Dr Peter David Jonson DEPUTY CHAIRMAN

-B.Comm(Hons), M.A.(Hons), PhD, F.A.I.C.D., F.A.A.S.S.

-Peter Jonson joined Pro Medicus as a Director on 4th April 2000.
-He is Chairman of the Australian Institute for Commercialisation, Australian Aerospace and Defence Innovations Ltd and Bionomics Ltd.

-Post balance date, Dr Jonson was appointed as Chair of CRC Committee and retired from the position of Chair of the Cooperative Research Centre for microTechnology.
-He is a director of Village Roadshow Ltd and of Sequoia Capital Management Ltd.

-He is Chair Emeritus of the Melbourne Institute, having served as the Chair of its Advisory Board from 1992 to 2002.
+Dr Peter David Jonson B.Comm(Hons), M.A.(Hons), PhD, F.A.I.C.D, F.A.A.S.S.
+(Deputy Chairman) Peter Jonson joined Pro Medicus as a Director on 4th April 2000.
+He is Chairman of the Australian Institute for Commercialisation, Australian Aerospace and Defence Innovations Ltd and Bionomics Ltd. Post balance date, Dr Jonson was appointed as Chair of CRC Committee and retired from the position of Chair of the Cooperative Research Centre for microTechnology.
+He is a director of Village Roadshow Ltd and of Sequoia Capital Management Ltd. He is Chair Emeritus of the Melbourne Institute, having served as the Chair of its Advisory Board from 1992 to 2002.
 In his previous career, Peter was an economist at the Reserve Bank of Australia for 17 years, including 7 years in its most senior economics post, then called Head of Research.
 He subsequently worked in the private finance industry for 12 years including CEO of Norwich Financial Services Ltd and Managing Director and then Chairman of ANZ Funds Management.
 Peter is a fellow of the Australian Institute of Company Directors and of the Academy of the Social Sciences in Australia.

-Dr Sam Aaron Hupert MANAGING DIRECTOR AND CEO

-Co-founder of Pro Medicus Limited in 1983, Sam Hupert is a Monash University Medical School graduate who commenced General Practice in 1980.
+Dr Sam Aaron Hupert M.B.B.S.
+(Managing Director and Chief Executive Officer) Co-founder of Pro Medicus Limited in 1983, Sam Hupert is a Monash University Medical School graduate who commenced General Practice in 1980.
 Realising the significant potential for computers in medicine he left general practice in late 1984 to devote himself full time to managing the Company.

-Anthony Barry Hall EXECUTIVE DIRECTOR AND TECHNOLOGY DIRECTOR B.Sc.(Hons), M.Sc.

-Co-founder of Pro Medicus Limited in 1983, Anthony Hall has been principal architect and developer of the core software systems.
+Anthony Barry Hall B.Sc.(Hons), M.Sc.
+(Executive Director and Technology Director) Co-founder of Pro Medicus Limited in 1983, Anthony Hall has been principal architect and developer of the core software systems.
 His current role is to oversee all product development and plan the future technical direction of the Company.

-Philip Gregory Molyneux NON-EXECUTIVE DIRECTOR

-B.Econ, F.C.A.

-Philip Molyneux joined Pro Medicus Limited as a Director on 4 April, 2000.
+Philip Gregory Molyneux B.Econ, F.C.A.
+(Non-Executive Director) Philip Molyneux joined Pro Medicus Limited as a Director on 4 April, 2000.
 He is Chairman of Anadis Limited, and Equity Trustees Limited, a director of Centre for Eye Research Australia Limited and Australian National Academy of Music.
 He was also a director of Corps of Commissionaires (Victoria) Limited until April 2005 and a director of Sundowner Motor Inns Limited from July 2003 to June 2004.
 He is also a trustee of Monash University Accident Research Foundation.

-Geoffrey William Holden COMPANY SECRETARY

-CA

-Geoffrey Holden has been company secretary for 5 years.
+Company Secretary Geoffrey William Holden CA Geoffrey Holden has been company secretary for 5 years.
 Prior to holding this position he was Manager Finance and Administration of Victorian Imaging Group for 9 years and held various roles within other organisations including 6 years at Dunlop and 10 years with Touche Ross & Co Chartered Accountants.